fluxth/fluxbitc/README.md

 # fluxbitc

-A burn-in timecode and video conversion utility for film post-production proxy makers
+A burn-in timecode and video conversion utility for post-production proxy makers

 ## Features